 Now the file looks like the following image.
 Remember not to include my description of what the parameter is, from the above field.

-3. Start frag route with this file & destination
+3. Start it with this file & destination

 Command: fragroute –f custconf <replace "custconf" with your filename> 192.168.0.4